KhanAmeer/startup_eda_sql_analysis/README.md

 ### Funding Concentration

 Top 10 startups absorbed a disproportionate share of total capital.
-The pattern mirrors the investor-level concentration seen across the dataset — a small group of participants dominated both sides of the funding table.
+The pattern mirrors the investor-level concentration seen across the dataset, a small group of participants dominated both sides of the funding table.

 ### Funding Distribution

 Median deal size ($1.1M) was substantially lower than the mean ($24.88M), with standard deviation roughly 3x the mean.
-The average is an unreliable central measure for this dataset; median is used throughout the analysis.
+The average is an unreliable central measure for this dataset, median is used throughout the analysis.

 ### Power Law Dynamics

-Deals over $100M were small in number but accounted for the majority of total funding — a classic power law distribution confirmed by the concentration checks.
+Deals over $100M were small in number but accounted for the majority of total funding, a classic power law distribution confirmed by the concentration checks.

 ### Sector Performance

 FoodTech received the highest total funding across 2020–2024, supported by consistently large deal sizes.
-Sector rankings shifted each year — no single industry dominated all five years.
+Sector rankings shifted each year, no single industry dominated all five years.
 In 2025, Consumer Electronics emerged as the leading sector, a notable shift from the prior period.

 ### Geographic Concentration